Screenshot 2024-09-30 123237

 Q&A with Breast Cancer Now for Breast Cancer Awareness Month 2024

 Did you know October is breast cancer awareness month?
 Breast Cancer Now is a groundbreaking charity that Karen Millen is extremely proud to work with.
-We reached out to the incredibly hard-working team to ask them about the importance of checking your breasts or chest, as well as about mammograms, appointments, and breast cancer preconceptions.
+We reached out to the incredibly hard-working team and spoke to one of their specialist nurses, Addie.
+We asked her all about the importance of checking your breasts or chest, as well as about mammograms, appointments, and breast cancer preconceptions.
 Read on to learn how to check your breasts/chest, the importance of frequent checking, and more useful information around breast cancer awareness.

 Click here to access Breast Cancer Now's website